craftcms/cms/docs/twig-primer.md

 # Twig Primer

-{intro} Here’s a rundown of the core concepts in Twig, the templating engine used by Craft.
+Here’s a rundown of the core concepts in Twig, the templating engine used by Craft.

 ## Logic Tags